Mid-D-Man/mid-engine/docs/DOCUMENTATION_AND_COMMENTING_GUIDELINES.md

 - Benchmark results, if there's a corresponding bench file (link it, summarize the numbers)
 - Tests, if any (link the test file, note what it covers)

-**CI and Workflows** - list the `.yml` and relevant `.py` workflow files relevant to this crate and what each one checks: build, test, publish, bench runs, whatever applies.
+**CI and Workflows** - list the `.yml` workflow files relevant to this crate and what each one checks: build, test, publish, bench runs, whatever applies.
+If a workflow depends on a helper script, commonly a `.py` file under a root-level `scripts/` directory, reference that script too: path and what it does.

 **Fixes and Problems** - always the last section in the file.
 A log of bugs found, fixes made, and problems run into, organized by file so each one is easy to locate.
 New entries go under the file they belong to.